edgedb/easy-edgedb/README.md

     lover := (SELECT Person FILTER .name = 'Lucy Westenra'), });
 ```

+We get three `uuid`s as a response to show that they were entered.

 Then we can check to make sure that it worked: